Causes, Effects and Incredible Solutions to Plastic Pollution You’ll Wish You’d Known

 The chemical bonds that make-up plastics are strong and made to last.
 The decomposition rate of plastic typically ranges from 500 to 600 years, depending on the type.

-According to the EPA (Environmental Protection Agency), in the US, every bit of plastic that ever made and sent to landfills or dumped in the environment still exists.
+According to the EPA (Environmental Protection Agency), in the US, every bit of plastic that is ever made and sent to landfills or dumped in the environment still exists.

 4. Fishing Nets